JingxianLin/RoboND-DeepLearning-Project/writeup.md

 0.417966542871
 ```

-This model and data would not work well
+This model and data would not work well for following another object, because only environment, person, and hero labels are in the training data.
+In order to make it work for other object, data with desired label should be added.

 #### 5. Future Enhancements
+To improve final score, additional training and validation data should be collected and prepocessed.
+With bigger dataset, more complex architecture can be tried to get better performance.